ltejedor/generative-art-cog/arnheim_3/README.md

 # Generative Art Using Neural Visual Grammars and Dual Encoders

+Fork for a Replicate COG.

+Other changes include:
+- Replacing the SGD Optimizer with Adam W Optimizer
+- Adding MSE (Image fitting) functionality

 ## Arnheim 3 (Command line version)

 A spatial transformer-based Arnheim implementation for generating collage images.